 Men’s Hanging, Piercing and Dragging ceremonies: Men will do the hanging, piercing and dragging ceremonies.

 Women’s Piercing Ceremony: Women’s Piercing Ceremony will follow the men’s.
 Female Sundance Elders will lead this ceremony.

 Other Ceremonies: Gifting (people receiving pipes, other sacred items), naming (people asking for their Spirit Names), adopting (people wishing to adopt others as adopted relatives) and other ceremonies may take place.

-Children’s Ceremony: Children (with the permission of their parents, relatives, guardians) dressed up as Sundancers or other traditional clothing will participate in the Children’s Ceremony.
+Children’s Ceremony: Children (with the permission of their parents, relatives, guardians) dressed up as Sundancers or other traditional clothing will take part in the Children’s Ceremony.
 They will come into the Lodge to be honoured as successors for present generations, to carry over Ancestral knowledge and wisdom, Eeyou language, culture and way of life.

 Give-Away Ceremony: Sundance Chief/spouse and Dancers who are finishing their 4th Year will do a giveaway in gratitude to the Great Spirit for granting life and divine guidance to all who